-Before you start looking for a vacation rental in the big city, it may be helpful to look at a map and understand not only where New York’s five boroughs are located but also where important spots like museums, parks and transit hubs are located.
+Before you start looking for a vacation rental in the big city, it may be helpful to look at a map and understand not only where New York’s five boroughs are located but also where important spots like museums, parks, and transit hubs are located.
 This will make it much easier to choose a rental in the right part of town.
-Though New York is physically small, the sheer volume of people in the city — more than 27,000 per square mile — often means that getting from place to place is harder than you’d expect.
+First time to the city?
+Check out our complete first-timer travel guide to learn about all the must-see attractions in the Big Apple.
+Though New York is physically small, the sheer volume of people in the city, more than 27,000 per square mile, often means that getting from place to place is harder than you’d expect.

 From public transit delays to traffic jams and peak-season tourist crowds, optimizing your vacation rental location can be particularly important if you have specific goals in mind for your visit to the Big Apple.
 For example, if you want to hit all the major tourist attractions, like Times Square and the Statue of Liberty, it’s best that you find a vacation apartment rental in Midtown or Lower Manhattan rather than Brooklyn or the Bronx.
 If you want to see more off-the-beaten-path sights in New York, Harlem or Brooklyn may be better locales for your stay.

 Still looking for more ideas on things to do in the Big Apple?
 Read through our top 15 picks for the whole city here.

 When budget is an issue, it may make sense to look into New York’s outer boroughs.
 However, you’ll want to stay focused on your ideal activities itinerary and keep your distance in mind.
 For example, Staten Island is home to some of the city’s most affordable neighborhoods, but it’s a literal island that’s separated from the rest of New York by water.